Music A Level

 You will develop a range of skills, including honing your instrumental technique at a high level, developing your confidence through performing, and receiving expert feedback to improve your performance and presentation skills.
 Through regular class practice activities, you will learn to play music at sight or on minimal rehearsal, reading from score notation, tab and lead sheets, and will develop your ensemble and communication skills.
 You will learn to interpret a range of musical notations, including orchestral score notation (treble, bass, alto and tenor clefs), transposing instruments, and performance directions.

-You will learn to analyse chord progressions, cadences and modulations, developing an in-depth understanding of music which will inform your own compositions.
-You will study the history of music with a focus on Western art music and the symphony and the development of one other genre (currently Rock and Pop).
+You will learn to analyse chord progressions, cadences and modulation, developing an in-depth understanding of music which will inform your own compositions.

 WHAT WILL I STUDY?